WHEN YOU GET TO THE AIRPORT

 FLIGHT INFORMATION SCREENS

 Departure information is displayed on screens throughout the airport.
-Check these for your flight number’s departure gate, and locate it early for peace of mind.
+Check these for your flight number’s departure gate and locate it early for peace of mind.
 Have a question?
 Our friendly staff are always on hand to help if you’re unsure.
 They can be found at the Customer Service desk located on the Ground Floor.

 FOOD & SHOPS

 Spare a little time to enjoy the airport itself – it’s all part of your travel experience.
 Whether you need to freshen up, grab something tasty to eat or drink, or just want to hop online with our free wi-fi, there’s plenty to occupy you and yours while you wait for your flight.
-Check out the X-Zone and Time to Play family entertainment areas on Level 1, or treat yourself to a relaxing five minutes of heaven in one of our massage chairs on both Ground Floor and Level 1 ($2).
-A choice of duty-free, gift and book stores completes the picture for you.
+Check out the X-Zone and Time to Play family entertainment areas on Level 1, or treat yourself to a relaxing five minutes in one of our massage chairs on both Ground Floor and Level 1 ($2).
+A choice of duty-free, gift and book store completes the picture for you.
 Be at home, kick back and relax.

 FLYING DIRECT TO BRISBANE